hjuntan/asciiart/README.md

 This project involves two major parts, converting the image into a greyscale version of itself, and mapping the intensity of those greyscale pixels to their corresponding ASCII characters, which vary in visual density.

 The way to convert the image into greyscale is quite diverse: averaging the R, G and B values, taking a weighted average of the values, etc (lots more details [here](https://stackoverflow.com/questions/596216/formula-to-determine-perceived-brightness-of-rgb-color)).
 The two main ways I convert the image into greyscale is:

-> using the build-in greyscale convertor from [Pillow](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.convert),
+1) using the build-in greyscale convertor from [Pillow](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.convert),

-> and using a "custom" scale using the average of the R, G and B values: (R + G + B) / 3.
+2) and using an all-averaged approach using the formula: (r + g + b) / 3.

 You can change different greyscale convertor by setting the `custom_grayscale` boolean and this section:
 ```python